-The PCC has increased the General Reserve by £0.265m to £4.840m, has a Budget Support Reserve of £2.881m and has an Invest to Save Reserve of £1.755m that in extremis would be used to manage the financial risks of major incidents.
-Despite high levels of inflationary pressures across a number of services, the Group recorded an outturn overspend of £0.241m (0.12% of Net Revenue Budget).
+During 2023/24, The PCC has increased the General Reserve by £0.150m to $\pounds$ 4.990m, at 31 March 2024 the PCC has an Invest to Save Reserve of £0.768m that in extremis would be used to manage the financial risks of major incidents.

-A high-level scenario planning exercise has been completed and compared against our current MTFP assumptions.
-The budget gap for 2024/25 ranges between reasonable pragmatic case (£1.329m) to worst case (£6.399m) given a range of assumptions on government funding, precept decisions, tax base growth and collection fund deficits.
-The guidelines to Heads of Department in regard of the new Strategic & Financial Planning process (using Outcome Based Budgeting principles) have taken into account the scenario plans.
-The constabulary has a proven track record on delivering required savings in order to balance the budget.
+A high-level scenario planning exercise was completed and compared against 23/24 MTFP assumptions.
+The budget gap for 2024/25 ranged between reasonable pragmatic case (£1.329m) to worst case (£6.399m) given a range of assumptions on government funding, precept decisions, tax base growth and collection fund deficits.
+The guidelines to Heads of Department in regard of the Strategic & Financial Planning process (using Outcome Based Budgeting principles) took these scenario plans into account and through this process the